-10. A member who is enlisted in the Force pursuant to the Enlistment Act shall be discharged -
+10. A member who is enlisted in the Force pursuant to the Enlistment Act 1970 is discharged -

-- (a) from continuous full-time service in the Force when he has completed the period of full-time service prescribed by the Enlistment Act (Cap.
-93); and - (b) from operationally ready national service in the Force when - (i) the proper authority notifies him that he has been transferred from the Force to another force specified by the proper authority; - (ii) the proper authority notifies him that he is released from the Force; or - (iii) he ceases to be a person subject to the Enlistment Act.
+- (a) from continuous full-time service in the Force when the member has completed the period of full-time service prescribed by the Enlistment Act 1970; and - (b) from operationally ready national service in the Force when - (i) the proper authority notifies the member that the member has been transferred from the Force to another force specified by the proper authority; - (ii) the proper authority notifies the member that the member is released from the Force; or - (iii) the member ceases to be a person subject to the Enlistment Act 1970.